Feeling overwhelmed by the world these days? One of these meditation retreats could help restore your calm

 By Chiara Spagnoli Gabardi

-Living in a metropolis can be stimulating and engaging, but ever so fatiguing.
+Living in a metropolis can be stimulating and engaging – but also very fatiguing.
 We become easily addicted to running around non-stop, being sucked up in the flow of smartphone communications, work, commuting and cheap entertainment.
 As a consequence, we lose not only the primordial contact with Mother Nature, but even contact with our own minds.

-Perhaps for this reason, meditation retreats are rising in popularity.
-Here, you have no choice but to forgo the phone, bid farewell to your social contacts and technology, all in the name of re-connecting with the one person who means the most–you.
+Perhaps for this reason, more of us are looking for meditation retreats to restore our health and sanity.
+Here, you have no choice but to forgo the phone, and bid farewell to your social contacts and technology.
+It’s all in the name of re-connecting with the one person who means the most – you.

 Here, we’ve selected ten top meditation retreats that can help you restore your mind, body and spirit.